PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 ## Specification

-1. For jobs invoked with `&!` or `Start-Job -ShowData`, or for jobs referenced in `Show-JobData`, hook up event handlers on the data stream collections for the job objects to capture the data from the jobs as it is added in real time, and show that data in the current terminal with the job name or ID in front of that data.
-Mirror how `ProgressInformation` is rendered when it comes to showing job data this way.
+1. For jobs invoked with `&!` or `Start-Job -ShowOutput`, or for jobs referenced in `Show-JobOutput`, hook up event handlers on the output stream collections for the job objects to capture the output from the jobs as it is added in real time, and show that output in the current terminal with the job name or ID in front of each output record.
+Mirror how `ProgressInformation` is rendered when it comes to showing job output this way.
-1. Add a `&!` operator that starts a job with the data display turned on.
+1. Add a `&!` operator that starts a job with the output display turned on.
-1. Add a boolean property to `BackgroundJob` objects called `ShowData` that identifies if the job is currently configured to show data or not.
+1. Add a boolean property to `BackgroundJob` objects called `ShowOutput` that identifies if the job is currently configured to show output or not.
 1. Add an integer property to `BackgroundJob` objects called `ProcessId` that identifies the ID of the process where the job is running.
-1. Add a `-ShowData` parameter to `Start-Job` that sets `ShowData` to true and hooks up event handlers as described in the first item in this list.
+1. Add a `-ShowOutput` parameter to `Start-Job` that sets `ShowOutput` to true and hooks up event handlers as described in the first item in this list.
 1. Add a `$!` variable to store the most recently run job (or jobs if multiple jobs are launched at the same time, e.g. `cmd1 & cmd2 & cmd3 &`).